llesoil/input_sensitivity/README.md

 If you want to run it, we provide a runnable [python file](https://anonymous.4open.science/repository/df319578-8767-47b0-919d-a8e57eb67d25/src/main/bitrate.py) generating these results and all the graphs of the paper.

-This python file will require a working python environment; the libraries can be installed with the [requirements.txt](https://anonymous.4open.science/repository/df319578-8767-47b0-919d-a8e57eb67d25/replication/requirements.txt) file.
+This python file will require a working python environment and python libraires; see the [requirements.txt](https://anonymous.4open.science/repository/df319578-8767-47b0-919d-a8e57eb67d25/replication/code/requirements.txt) file.

+We provide a

 #### II- 2.
 Results